enemonsieur/offis_repo/AREAS/grey matters/Threads Twitter.md

 #marketing
 # Speed Reading
-Most people think reading faster is the key to learning more.
-This coul 2
+Most people think they don't read enough because of their reading speed therefore try to speed reading.
+Here a 5 reasons why reading a lot has nothing to do with reading speed
+2
 # Alan Dib - 1PMP ^37edb4
 The 64/4 Rule